okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/apps/index.md

 Adds a new secret to the client's collection of secrets

 > **Note:** This API lets you bring your own secret.
-If no secrets are specified in the request, it adds a new system-generated secret.
+If no secret is specified in the request, it adds a new system-generated secret.

 ##### Request parameters